patrickjr/scripts/README.md

 # runc

-  compiles and runs a c file wiht gcc
+  compiles and runs a c file with gcc